grajkiran/ezeplot/README.md

 You need to open the file `__main__.py` with your system's python executable.
 On Windows, if python is associated with `*.py` files, opening `__main__.py` should work.

-On Mac OS X and linux, change to the extracted directory, and type (in terminal):
+On Mac OSX and linux, change to the extracted directory, and type (in the terminal window):

     python __main__.py